United States free speech exceptions: As subsidizer or speaker

 The most complex special capacity of the government is when it functions, in one way or another, as the subsidizer of the speech in question.
 As a general rule, the government can itself say whatever it wants to, even if this "favors one viewpoint over another".
 If the government is using the speakers to express its own message, it is constitutional.
 This analysis can change if the government is trying to encourage a "diversity of private views indiscriminately".
 If it is indiscriminate, then under Legal Services Corp. v.
 Velazquez (2001), the government must be acting in a viewpoint-neutral way.
 However, if the government is basing some judgment of "quality" on the views, then only "invidious viewpoint discrimination" is barred.

 The government may not impose conditions on how subsidy recipients spend money they get from other sources.

-As regulator of the bar
+As regulator of the bar and legal proceedings

 The basic principle behind government's regulation of the bar has greater power to regulate the speech of lawyers.
 A balancing test is employed when the Court considers attorney speech.
 This test weighs "the State's legitimate interest in regulating the activity in question [with] the interests of the attorney".
 Thus, while commercial advertising by lawyers is generally protected, rules of professional conduct and ethical guidelines are still permitted.